JCONTHEMOVE/JC-ON-THE-MOVE/replit.md

 # Overview

 This is a full-stack moving and junk removal service website built with React, TypeScript, Express.js, and Drizzle ORM.
-The application allows customers to request quotes for residential moving, commercial moving, and junk removal services, while providing a dashboard for business owners to manage leads and contacts.
-The system includes automated email notifications for new inquiries and features a modern, responsive design using shadcn/ui components.
+The application allows customers to request quotes for residential moving, commercial moving, and junk removal services, while providing a comprehensive dashboard system for business operations.
+The system includes automated email notifications, role-based authentication, employee job assignment capabilities, and features a modern, responsive design using shadcn/ui components.

 # User Preferences